Alan-Lee7/Wordle-Server/README.md

 4) Open another terminal and connect to the server using: ./wordle-client.out
 5) Finally, start guessing the hidden Wordle word

-*Note* The port number used to start the server must match the port number in wordle-client.c
+*Note*: The port number used to start the server must match the port number in wordle-client.c